MrMikey59/Web-Development/CSS/Selectors.md

 **Note**: The primary selectors listed aboce can also be combined but be aware of the effects!

+How are “H1 Small” and H1 > Small” different?
+The first is a descendant selector and is broadly applied, the second is a child selector and limits the scope to the first level only.

 ## Pseudo Selectors
 | Selector | Description | Example |
 | --- | --- | --- |